Kesh-web/Digitalocean-vm-tutorial/README.md

   YAML is a human-friendly data serialization language for all programming languages.

  To start we need to create a config file that we will add to our Digital Ocean vm.
-To do so we need to first install VIM which is a text editor.
+To do so we need to first install VIM which is a linux based text editor.

  ```
  sudo pacman -S vim